nextcord/nextcord/docs/api.rst

         This rule checks if content contains words from Discord pre-defined wordsets.

+    .. attribute:: mention_spam

+        This rule checks if the number of mentions in the message is more than the maximum allowed.

+        .. versionadded:: 2.3

 .. class:: KeywordPresetType

     Represents the type of a keyword preset auto moderation rule.